pikvm/pikvm/pages/faq.md

 <details>
   <summary>Click to view</summary>

 * The problem is specific to early-model Macs and does not occur on ARM-based Macs (Apple M1 or so).
 UEFI does not initialize the keyboard of the composite device during boot, however, if you use the standard keyboard to get to the UEFI/FileVault menu, you will see that the keyboard, mouse, and mass storage will work fine.
 In this case, we can suggest the [Arduino HID emulator](arduino_hid.md) from v0 platform with v2+.
-Thus the Pi-KVM will be connected by two USB cables to the Mac: one of them will be responsible for the keyboard and mouse, the other for everything else.
+Thus, the Pi-KVM will be connected by two USB cables to the Mac: one of them will be responsible for the keyboard and mouse, the other for everything else.
 </details>

 ### Big mouse latency on another Raspberry as managed server